eridur-de/mightyscape-1.1-deprecated/README.md

 # MightyScape for InkScape 1.0 / 1.1dev

 Looking to get more productive i started using some more special InkScape extensions.
 I love InkScape.
 And i love things like 3d printing, laser cutting, vinyl cutting, pen plotting, maths, physics, geometry, patterns, 2D drawings, 3D CAD and so on.
 I am also interested to learn embroidery and more stuff.
 All this you can do with InkScape!
-After years i recognized that there is no good source to pull them in a quick and clean way.
-Each developer puts his own code on his hidden/unknown repository.
+After years i recognized that there is no good source to pull extensions in a quick and clean way.
+Each developer puts his own code on his hidden/unknown repository and often without enough documentation or visible results for understanding.
 Many plugins are completely unknown and a lot of extensions are forked x times or are unmaintained.
-So many extensions do not work with recent InkScape or were never tested with newer versions so far.
+So many of them do not work with recent InkScape or were never tested with newer versions so far.

 # What and why?